Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

 contextual.services.quicksuggest.*
-  These keyed scalars record impressions and clicks on Quick Suggest results, also called Firefox Suggests results, in the address bar.
+  These keyed scalars record impressions and clicks on Quick Suggest results, also called Firefox Suggest results, in the address bar.
 The keys for each scalar are the 1-based indexes of the Quick Suggest results, and the values are the number of impressions or clicks for the corresponding indexes.
 For example, for a Quick Suggest impression at 0-based index 9, the value for key